DSC_8691.jpg

 Artist Statement

-I believe that the theatre is an inherently political space and therefore create work to affect positive change in our society.
+I believe that the theatre is an inherently political space, and therefore, I create work to effect positive change in our society.
 The power of mimesis allows art to illuminate, reconstruct, and ultimately reinvent our world.
 I consider myself an intersectional feminist and see this as inextricable from my work as an artist.
-Feminism is a world-building philosophy which seeks to expand freedom for all people.
+Feminism is a world-building philosophy that seeks to expand freedom for all people.
 As a feminist artist, my work actively challenges outmoded representations of gender, sexuality, race, and class.
 The common misconception is that politically minded theatre must be dogmatic or didactic.
 My work is neither.
 My mise-en-scène employs arresting visuals and complex emotional portrayals of character to create dynamic performances that spark dialogue, unveil potential, and stay with the audience long after they leave the theatre.
 These stagings disrupt preconceived ideas that maintain the status quo and instead open up off stage possibilities for all people.